nextflow-io/crg-course-nov16/README.md

 docker build -t my-image .
 ```

-You will notice that create a new Docker image with the same *but* with a different image ID.
+You will notice that it creates a new Docker image with the same name *but* with a
+different image ID.

 ### Step 6

-Check that everything is fine running the bowtie help in the container:
+Check that everything is fine running Bowtie in the container as shown below:

 ```
 docker run my-image bowtie2 --version